Konrad Adenauer: Early life and education

+Having a passion for inventing, Adenauer started experimenting with plants in the back garden as a child, which was not welcomed by his father who told him "One should not try to meddle with the Lord's hand", then in 1904 he invented a reaction steam engine which was supposed to filter out dust produced by cars.
+However, as his hobby of inventing grew ever more costly, Adenauer's activities in this area slowly diminished.

-In 1894, he completed his Abitur and began studying law and politics at the universities of Freiburg, Munich and Bonn.
-In 1896, at the age of 20, he was mustered for the Prussian army, but did not pass the physical exam due to chronic respiratory problems he had experienced since childhood.
-He was a member of several Roman Catholic students' associations under the K.St.V.
-Arminia Bonn in Bonn.
-He graduated in 1900, and afterwards worked as a lawyer at the court in Cologne.
+After final school examination (Abitur) in 1894, Adenauer studied law and politics at the universities of Freiburg, Munich and Bonn, demonstrating competent but not exceptional academic ability.
+In 1896, he was mustered for the Prussian army, but did not pass the physical exam due to chronic respiratory problems he had experienced since childhood.
+He was a member of several Catholic students' associations.
+He graduated in 1900, and afterwards worked as a lawyer at the court in Cologne for four years.

 Leader in Cologne

-As a devout Catholic, he joined the Centre Party (Deutsche Zentrumspartei or just Zentrum) in 1906 and was elected to Cologne's city council in the same year.
+As a devout Catholic, he joined the Centre Party (Deutsche Zentrumspartei or just Zentrum) in 1906 and was elected to Cologne's city government in the same year.
 In 1909, he became Vice-Mayor of Cologne, an industrial metropolis with a population of 635,000 in 1914.
 Avoiding the extreme political movements that attracted so many of his generation, Adenauer was committed to bourgeois decency, diligence, order, Christian morals and values, and was dedicated to rooting out disorder, inefficiency, irrationality and political immorality.
-From 1917 to 1933, he served as Mayor of Cologne and became a member of the Prussian House of Lords.
+In 1917, he was unanimously elected as Mayor of Cologne for a 12-year period, and re-elected in 1929.

+By 1931 and whilst Mayor of Cologne, he was also acting Vice President of the German Colonial Society from 1931 to 1933 and said: "The German Empire must strive for the acquisition of colonies.
+There is too little room in the Empire itself for its large population."